e271828e/Flight.jl/docs/notes/design/framework_spec.md

 for init exactly as it does for the GUI ([§9.7][s9-7], [§15.4][s15-4]).

-**The locality law** here is the one [§6.1][s6-1] states for connections, now in its third instance — child connections, computed boundary connections, conditions.
+**The locality law** here is the one [§6.1][s6-1] states for connections, now in its third instance — child connections, computed interface connections, conditions.
 Each level speaks its own fields, its declared children's names, and its own faces; delegation runs by dispatch at every genericity [seam](#g-seam); deep `at` paths are legitimate exactly where deep